bstevens00/Data-Science-Portfolio/Project 2 - Predict Cost of Modern Deck/README.md

 ## Spoiler - "Please Tell Me the End of the Story"

+In the Exploratory data analysis, we learn that Blue and Red cards are the most "splashed" (more decks run at least one card of these colors than White, Black, or Green).
+Black

 Players are correct about there being a difference between the price of Aggro and Control Archetypes.
 However, it's less about there being a difference between Aggro and Control, and more about Aggro just being cheaper than most everything else by a large margin.
 The only statistically significant differences in prices between Archetypes were Aggro versus Control, Aggro versus Aggro-Control, and Aggro versus Midrange.
 Below are boxplots comparing the prices between different Archetypes.
 We can see it's just cheap to play Aggro, so if you're a player trying to get into the format, that's a good way to start, budget-wise.

 ![Box Plot Cost by Archetype](<https://github.com/bstevens00/Data-Science-Portfolio/blob/main/Project%202%20-%20Predict%20Cost%20of%20Modern%20Deck/images/2_Box_Plot_Cost_by_Archetype.png> "Box Plot Cost by Archetype")